evait-security/ghostmac/README.md

 ## Disclaimer
 Use this tool responsibly and only on networks for which you have explicit permission to test.
 Unauthorized use is illegal and unethical.

+## Special Thanks
+@FrankSpierings (https://github.com/FrankSpierings) for the mac-bruteforce.py script (https://gist.github.com/FrankSpierings/a263b3097f87c3a2c3c9a7d121535253) as a base for this project